corbindavenport/imageshare/DEV.md

 ![Add goal screenshot](https://i.imgur.com/CnQwZdi.png)

 Next, open the Custom Properties page, and create a new property called "Upload Mode".
-This is used to track which upload method (anonymous Imgur, registered ImbBB, etc.) is used on each upload event.
+This was previously used to track different upload methods (Imgur, ImgBB, etc.), but as of [ImageShare 3.0](https://github.com/corbindavenport/imageshare/releases/tag/v3.0), there is only one "Native" upload method.
+If more upload methods are [added in future updates](https://github.com/corbindavenport/imageshare/issues/31), they will use this property.

 ![Add custom event screenshot](https://i.imgur.com/fYQ2jej.png)